 LLILAS Public Engagement hosts on-campus training seminars for in-service and pre-service teachers throughout the year.
 With Hemispheres, we also offer professional development presentations at school districts and regional service centers around the state.
-Please contact Lindsay Dudley for more information on upcoming events or resources from past workshops.
+Please contact Lindsey Engelman for more information on upcoming events or resources from past workshops.

 In conjuction with Hemispheres, LLILAS organizes a week-long Summer Teachers' Institute, which focuses on a different world studies theme each year.
 The long-term success of the institute is due to the fact that topics, selected in consultation with the standards, are coupled with expert speakers from the university.
 Recent topics have included: Cold War Cultures; Unraveling Race and Ethnicity; Sense of Place: Intersecting Geography, History, and Culture; and Recognizing Rights and Responsibilities in the 21st Century.
 For more information, please visit the Hemispheres Summer Teachers' Institute archive.